Written By Amrita Yadav

-Microsoft Outlook is a popular email client, used as a stand-alone application.
+Microsoft Outlook is a popular email client, commonly used as a stand-alone application.
 Also, it can work with Microsoft Exchange Server for multiple users in an organization.
-In order to use the Exchange Server, a Windows Server operating system is mainly required.
-If you configure Outlook with Exchange Server, it saves a local copy of the Exchange mailbox content on the local system.
+You require a Windows Server operating system to use the Exchange Server.
+If you configure Microsoft Outlook with Exchange Server, it saves a local copy of the Exchange mailbox on your local system.
 It’s called OST file, aka offline storage table or offline folder file.
-PST aka personal storage table is another Outlook data file created by MS Outlook client.
+PST aka personal storage table is another Outlook data file created by Microsoft Outlook.
 PST file is created by default on the local system where the MS Outlook client is installed.
-And to create OST file, you must enable the cache mode in the user’s Exchange Account.
+On the other hand, you must enable the cache mode in the user’s Exchange Account to create an OST file.

 Whenever corruption takes place in the OST files, you can’t open or access the mailbox content anyhow.
 To fix this problem, you should use the backup file to restore your data from it.
-But if you don’t have the backup or the backup file is corrupt, you’re left with only one option, repair OST file.
+But if you don’t have the backup or the backup file is itself corrupted, you’re left with only one option, repair OST file.

-- On the Control Panel window, click Mail in the options.
+Step 1: Click Start > go to Control Panel.
+On the Control Panel window, click Mail in the options.